 They have prepared the Annual Accounts on a going concern basis;

-They have laid down adequate internal financial controls to be followed by the Companyand they are operating effectively;
+They have laid down adequate financial internal controls to be followed by the Companyand they are operating effectively;

 They have devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems are adequate and are operating effectively.

-Number of meetings of the Board
+Number of Meetings of the Board

 Nine meetings of the Board were held during the year.
 The time gap between any twomeetings did not exceed one hundred and twenty days.
 Further details in this regard aregiven in the Corporate Governance Report which forms part of this Report.